 Or is it?

-Imagine if, after all that, you learn this perfect marketing consultant charges way more than you can afford.
+Imagine if, after all that, you learn this perfect digital marketer for hire charges way more than you can afford.

 Save yourself the time and disappointment by setting a budget for your project in advance and being upfront about it during the hiring process.

-Just like you would for any other job, before hiring a marketing consultant interview several candidates for the role.
+Just like you would for any other job, before you hire a digital marketer, interview several candidates for the role.